Medical tests and procedures

-Routine medical procedures and tests will be carried out shortly before or after the death of a donor to ensure that transplantation is likely to be safe, successful and a suitable match for somebody on the transplant waiting list.
+Routine medical tests and procedures will be carried out shortly before or after the death of a donor to ensure that transplantation is likely to be safe, successful and a suitable match for somebody on the transplant waiting list.

-The following procedures and tests are all routine medical procedures in a hospital intensive care unit setting and are carried out by highly skilled health professionals in NHS Scotland with the greatest care and respect, as is the case for any medical procedure.
+The following tests and procedures are carried out in a hospital intensive care unit, by highly skilled health professionals in NHS Scotland with the greatest care and respect, as is the case for any medical procedure.

-These procedures and tests, and the information they provide for diagnostic purposes, have been carried out in the UK to facilitate donation and transplantation since 2003.
-Without these procedures and tests taking place, donation won’t be able to proceed.
+These tests and procedures, and the information they provide for diagnostic purposes, have been carried out in the UK to facilitate donation and transplantation since 2003.
+Without these taking place, donation won’t be able to proceed.